 I also wrote the following article about the culture of coffee, which draws heavily on the book and was published in the Sunday Herald:

-The Philosophy of Coffee is available directly from the British Library or you can pick up a copy from the British Library shop on the Euston Road (and while you’re there, you can pop into the on-site coffee shop run by Origin, or visit Origin’s branch on Euston Road, which is right outside the British Library, and read a chapter or two (other, excellent coffee shops are also nearby).
-Alternatively, you can order on-line from the British Library or try your local bookshop or library (and if they don’t have it, you can always ask them to get it in).
-For example, The Philosophy of Coffee is now available from Waterstones, both in-store and on-line.
-It’s also available from other on-line retailers.
+The Philosophy of Coffee is available on-line from the British Library or you can pick up a copy from the British Library shop on the Euston Road (and while you’re there, you can pop into the on-site coffee shop run by Origin, or visit Origin’s branch on Euston Road, which is right outside the British Library, and read a chapter or two (other, excellent coffee shops are also nearby).

 The final option is to order a copy directly from me, which, as an added incentive, I will happily sign (unless you ask me not to).
-However, be aware that while I always dispatch orders as soon as I can, I am often away on long trips for work (for example, I am away in America again from late February to late March) so there will often be very long delays before I can dispatch orders.
+However, be aware that while I always dispatch orders as soon as I can, I am often away on long trips for work (for example, I am currently away in America until late March) so there will often be very long delays before I can dispatch orders.

-Finally, I’m very happy to sign copies if you track me down in person, regardless of where you bought it from, so feel free to track me down at some point during the year (and don’t forget to bring the book with you!).
+Finally, I’m very happy to sign copies if you track me down in person, regardless of where you bought it from, so feel free to track me down at some point during the year (but don’t forget to bring the book with you!).